 Abine’s masking service, called Blur, offers premium features for a very reasonable cost.
 For only $3 a month, you can protect all of your personal information when you do anything on the web--you will never again have to hand out your real email address, phone number, credit card information, address, and more when shopping online.

 You’ll also get added features (some of which are included in the Blur Free service) such as tracker blocking.
 This way, you can browse the web privately, without cookies watching your every move.
 You can also protect your online passwords and emails through either the free or paid versions of Blur.
 However, if you plan to use Blur for masking your credit card purchases, you will need to opt for the Premium, $3/month plan.

 Downsides to Masked Cards

 The biggest downside for me is probably related to credit card rewards.
 When you use a service like Abine Blur, the company will actually be paying for your purchase for you.
-You will essentially log in and request a masked card through Abine for the exact amount of your desired transaction–very similar to buying a gift card.
-Abine will then turn around and bill the account of your choosing for that masked card “purchase.”
+You will essentially log in and request a masked card through Abine for the exact amount of your desired transaction--very similar to buying a gift card.
+Abine will then turn around and bill the account of your choice for that masked card purchase.
 This means that your credit card statement will have Abine listed as the merchant.